tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/morning_lesson.md

 * Explain the difference between HTML and the Document Object Model
 * Use DOM commands to interact with a page
-* Include the jQuery library in a project
-* Use just a few jQuery commands to interact with the DOM

 ---
 # Let's start from the beginning